cdpierse/transformers-interpret/README.md

 <img src="images/distilbert_example_negative.png" width="60%" height="60%" align="center" />

-Getting attributions for different classes is particularly insightful for multiclass problems as it allows you to inspect model predictions for a number of different classes and sanity check that it is "looking" at the right things.
+Getting attributions for different classes is particularly insightful for multiclass problems as it allows you to inspect model predictions for a number of different classes and sanity check that the model is "looking" at the right things.
 For a detailed example of this please checkout this [multiclass classification notebook](notebooks/multiclass_classification_example.ipynb)

 ## Future Development